Seanad Éireann: Activities

-Seanad Éireann adopts its own standing orders and appoints its president, known as the Cathaoirleach ("Chair").
+Seanad Éireann adopts its own standing orders and appoints its president, known as the Cathaoirleach.
 The Taoiseach appoints a senator to be Leader of the House and direct government business there.
 The Seanad establishes its own standing committees and select committee; senators also participate, along with TDs (members of the Dáil) in joint committees of the Oireachtas.
 A maximum of two senators may be ministers in the Government.